-In a pest inspection, you will have a professional checking all accessible and available areas of that property to make sure there is no visual sign of pests or termites that may affect the structure of the house or part of it.
+In a professional building and pest inspection, you will have a professional checking all accessible and available areas of that property to make sure there is no visual sign of pests or termites that may affect the structure of the house or part of it.

 While in the construction inspection, the professionals will check if the property was built according to the building plans and respect all requirements, standards, and regulations.

 When you buy a home in Australia, we also recommend hiring a conveyancer to help you with the legal process.
+Buying a home is filled with legal jargon and paperwork, and a conveyancer can simplify the process and alleviate stress.
 This professional specialises in property transfers, which means they can make the legal process much smoother and save you a lot of time and stress.

 A conveyancer will help you review the sale contract, conduct title searches and strata reports on your behalf, prepare the documents needed for the real estate transaction and arrange settlement details.